History of Geno Smith in Timeline

 On October 3, 2014, Geno Smith was fined $12,000 for yelling profanity at fans while walking to the locker room during halftime in Week 4.

-Geno Smith was named the starter to begin the 2014 season.
-He passed for 221 yards, a touchdown, and an interception in the 19–14 season-opening victory over the Raiders.
+Geno Smith was named the starting quarterback to begin the 2014 season.
+He passed for 221 yards, a touchdown, and an interception in the opening victory against the Raiders.
+He ended the season with a perfect passer rating in the finale against the Dolphins.

-In the regular-season finale against the Dolphins in 2014, Geno Smith led the Jets to victory, completing 20 of 25 passes for a career-high 358 yards, three touchdowns, no interceptions, and a perfect passer rating.
+In the regular-season finale of 2014 against the Dolphins, Geno Smith achieved a career-high 358 passing yards, three touchdowns, no interceptions, and a perfect passer rating, leading the Jets to a 37–24 victory.

 July 2015: Marriage to Hayley Eastham